 The annual average temperature at the Machu Picchu is around 16°C, but the sun can burn on your skin with up to 25°C during the dry season.

-Maybe that doesn’t sound like too much but due to the altitude you can get sunburned easily, so make sure to use sunscreen.
+That doesn’t sound like too much or?
+But due to the altitude you can get sunburned easily, so make sure to use sunscreen.

-However, it can also get really cold in the early mornings of June & July, where the temperature can drop to -2°C.
+However, it can also get really cold in the early mornings of June and July, where the temperature can drop to -2°C.

 This is why the next topic about what clothes to wear is crucial so that you are prepared properly.

-If you are looking for a weather guarantee I have to disappoint you, because the only guarantee is that the weather can change regularly!
+If you are looking for a weather guarantee at Machu Picchu I have to disappoint you.
+As the only guarantee is that the weather can change regularly!

-As you just learned about the unpredictability of the weather in the Andean mountains, you can guess how important the right clothing is.
+Now you just learned about the unpredictability of the weather in the Andes, you can guess how important the right clothing is.

-Do you want to hear about a great tip for your Machu Picchu tour?
+Ready to hear about a great tip for your Machu Picchu tour?
 It’s all about wearing multiple layers!
-This way, you can deal with the cold temperatures in the morning and enjoy the sun in the afternoon at the same time.
+Therefore, you can deal with the cold temperatures in the morning and enjoy the sun in the afternoon at the same time.